kaaproject/kaa-rfcs/0010-endpoint-metadata-extension/README.md

 ```
 where `<endpoint_token>` identifies the endpoint.

-#### Partial metadata update request
+### Partial metadata update request

 The request payload MUST be a JSON-encoded object with the same [JSON schema](http://json-schema.org/) as in [full metadata update request](#full-metadata-update-request).
-In the `metadata` JSON property specify only key-value pairs that need to be updated.
+`metadata` JSON property specifies only key-value pairs that need to be updated.

 Examples:
 - update metadata with message identifier